#8---La-X and Ma-X Iron Small Block Heads

 LA style valve cover bolt pattern.
 The intake opening is 2.175" X 1.140" which is about half way

 in-between LA and Magnum port sizes.
+The intake manifold bolt angle is LA stle on LA heads.

 This is a close up showing the rocker shaft oil passage.
 This head has the LA intake bolt